google/flax/docs/annotated_mnist.md

 rng, init_rng = jax.random.split(rng)
 ```

-2. You can now use the PRNG subkey—`init_rng`—to initialize the model's weights by calling the predefined `get_initial_params` function:
+2. You can now use the PRNG subkey—`init_rng`—to initialize the model's parameters by calling the predefined `get_initial_params` function:

 ```python